There are 4 Bitterroot River streamflow monitoring stations.

 This site measures streamflow just before the confluence of the Bitterroot River and Clark Fork River.

-Here’s a chart of the flow rates from the Missoula station for the past 10 days.
+This graph charts the flow rates from the Missoula station for the past 10 days.

 You can view an interactive version of the Missoula chart on the USGS page for this station.